+Welcome to my blog!
 My name is Chris Swift.
-I live & work in Edinburgh and am using this blog to learn how online communities & MOOC's work, and to try out new web tools.
-It might not be updated so often but I still use it a lot!
-I'd describe myself as an amateur enthusiast of eLearning.
-I work as a trainer in the public sector.
+I live and work in Edinburgh and am using this blog to learn how online communities & MOOC's work, and to try out new web tools.
+I do not update it regularly but I keep it as a personal learning record.
+I work as a trainer in the public sector (last updated June 2018)

 Saturday, 24 November 2012

 #edcmooc #edmooc @rozoua makes it 100 pale blue dots.
 Where are you....?